NixOS/rfcs/rfcs/0078-configuration-file-generators.md

 that all the configuration files describing interaction of multiple software packages will have a clear choice of reference package.

+A complete or partial merge of the module collections of the major currently existing module system based code bases, with internal options for platform specific implementation details.
+Unfortunately, this would force more coupling of the development cycle for the platform-specific parts.
+It also does not create a clean inspection/override point, and mixes the code with different platform requirements for testing.

 There also have been many solutions proposed based on a significant rework of the module system.

 Abstract generation of configuration files with package-like flat arguments and plain text file outputs.
 This approach will need less code as long as it we do